Overview

 certificates.
 CPP may provide direction to clients in completing the transfer and

-paperwork to help ensure that the securities certificates are properly
+shipping of paperwork to help ensure that the securities certificates are properly

 deposited with the client’s custodians.
 However, it is the clients’ responsibility to